CiiruNgunjiri/Alx_DjangoLearnLab/social_media_api/accounts/README.md

 The API will be accessible at http://127.0.0.1:8000/.
 User Registration and Authentication
 User Registration
-To register a new user, send a POST request to /api/accounts/register/ with the following JSON payload:
+To register a new user via the HTML interface, navigate to /accounts/register/ and fill out the registration form.
+To register a new user via the API, send a POST request to /accounts/api/register/ with the following JSON payload:

 json
 {